top of page

 • Do both with no strategy connecting them

-SEO and ads should support each other, not compete.
+SEO and ads should work together — not in isolation.

 Final Thought

-The smartest move is choosing the right channel at the right time — and building toward a system that works together.
+The smartest move is choosing the right channel at the right time — and building toward a system where everything works together.

 Comments